NERC-CEH/UKCEH_shiny_theming/readme.md

 In the `theme_elements.R` we define `UKCEH_theme` and `UKCEH_titlePanel`.
 They need to be included in the `fluidPage()` function when defining `ui`.
 This is an example using the sidebar layout.

-The simplest way to get the theme is to use the `source_url()` function in the `devtools` package to source `theme_elements.R`.
+The simplest way to get the theme is to use the `source_url()` function in the `devtools` package to source `theme_elements.R` (as suggested by Michael Tso).
 Alternatively, you could copy the code from https://github.com/NERC-CEH/UKCEH_shiny_theming/blob/main/theme_elements.R?raw=TRUE and put it directly into your app.

 You need to install and load the `bslib` package.
 Presumably you've already installed the `shiny` package.